Probing single electrons across 300 mm spin qubit wafers: Data availability

-S. N., O. Z., and T. W. designed the automated measurements.
-S. N., O. Z., and A. N. performed the measurements.
-F. L. contributed to the measurement software.
-H. G., E. H., A. W., and M. I. fabricated the devices.
-S. N. and O. Z. analyzed the data.
-R. P., R. K., and S. P. contributed to the data analysis.
-O. Z., R. P., and K. M. enabled the cryo-prober installation.
-N. B., S. B., J. R., and J. S. C. supervised the project.
-S. N. and O. Z. wrote the manuscript with input from all authors.
+S.N., O.K.Z., and T.F.W. designed the automated cryo-prober measurements.
+S.N., O.K.Z., and A.N. performed the cryo-prober measurements.
+F.L. contributed to the measurement software.
+H.C.G., E.H., A.J.W., and M.I. fabricated the devices.
+S.N. and O.K.Z. analyzed the cryo-prober data.
+R.P., R.K., and S.P. contributed to the cryo-prober data analysis.
+O.K.Z., R.P., and K.M. enabled the cryo-prober installation.
+T.F.W., F.B., E.J.C., J.C., M.T.M., R.S., and G.Z. performed the qubit measurements.
+M.J.C., D.K., L.F.L., F.L., M.R., S.S., and J.Z. contributed to the preparation of the qubit experiments.
+F.A.M. performed the simulations of qubit coherence and micromagnets.
+N.C.B., S.B., J.R., and J.S.C. supervised the project.
+S.N. and O.K.Z. wrote the manuscript with input from all authors.